ard86/moveittutorial/README.md

 sudo apt dist-upgrade
 ```

-### 3. Install and set up Colcon, the official build tool to customize and extend Moveit for your robot in ROS2.
+### 3. Install and set up Colcon (official build tool to customize and extend Moveit for robots in ROS2)

 #### 1. Install:
 ```bash